Automation Maturity Index.

 A Financial Times company.

-The new era of automation
+A new era of automation

+Automation in a broad sense is not a new trend in financial services.
 A hundred years ago, pneumatic tubes automated the movement of cash and documents around banks.
 Fifty years ago, banks began to use giant mainframe computers to automate manual back-office operations.

-Automation used to be thought of as simply plugging machines into manual processes.
-Unfortunately, this outdated view still circulates and it tends to lead to poor outcomes.
+But today’s automation is different.
+It builds upon the digital foundations of recent decades and breaks from past trends in important ways.
+Automation used to mean simply plugging machines into manual processes.
+Unfortunately, some still hold this outdated view, and it tends to lead to poor outcomes.

 Starting with the right perspective